 - Earn 2% back in WestJet dollars on WestJet flights or WestJet Vacations packages

-As you can see, beyond the companion voucher, you’re getting some incredible benefits.
-You’ll get $350 in WestJet dollars after your first purchase and you get your first checked bag free for up to 8 people on the same itinerary.
-Remember, it costs $30 each-way to check a bag within North America now so a family of 4 could save $240 on every flight.
+Besides the compassion voucher, you also get your first checked bag free for up to 8 people on the same itinerary.
+Remember, it costs $30 each way to check a bag within North America now so a family of 4 could save $240 on every flight.
+The included free Boingo Wi-Fi may not seem like a big deal, but remember, most airplanes offer paid WiFi via Boingo Wi-Fi.
+In other words, you can browse the internet for free whenever you fly with this card.
 Read my WestJet RBC World Elite Mastercard review now for the full details.

-WestJet RBC Mastercard holders also get a companion voucher but it’s slightly modified.
-You only get access to an annual round-trip companion voucher within Canada for $199 plus taxes, fees, and charges.
-Although it’s not as generous as the companion voucher that comes with the World Elite card, it’s still pretty good considering the credit card has an annual fee of just $39.
-For reference, here’s what you get with the WestJet RBC Mastercard.
+The only other way to get a WestJet companion voucher is with the WestJet RBC Mastercard.
+Since this is a lower tier card, the voucher works a bit differently You only get access to an annual round-trip companion voucher within Canada, and it costs $199 plus taxes, fees, and charges.
+Although it’s not as generous as the companion voucher that comes with the World Elite Card, it’s still pretty good considering the credit card has an annual fee of just $39.
+Let’s take a quick look at the current welcome bonus and earn rate.

 - $39 annual fee